R-mode oscillations and rocket effect in rotating superfluid neutron stars. I. Formalism: Introduction

-R-mode oscillations have been studied extensively in the literature and various damping mechanisms have been proposed~\cite{Andersson:2000mf}.
-Shear and bulk viscosity are able to suppress the instability in two different ranges of temperatures~\cite{Lindblom:1998wf, Andersson:1998ze}.
-For temperatures smaller than about $10^5$ K shear viscosity will always suppress the instability, but with increasing temperature the effect of shear viscosity is gradually suppressed.
-For very high temperatures, bulk viscosity becomes an efficient mechanism for damping r-mode oscillations.
-In the superfluid phase bulk viscosity is suppressed by Pauli blocking, but at temperatures above than $10^{10}$ K -$10^{11}$ K standard nuclear matter is believed to be in the normal phase and for temperatures larger than $10^{10}$ K bulk viscosity is able to damp the instability.
-Therefore, one has an ``instability window" for standard neutron stars corresponding to a range of temperature approximately given by $10^6$\,K~-~$10^{10}$\,K. The exact values depend on the details of the model considered.
+R-mode oscillations have been studied extensively in the literature~\cite{Andersson:2000mf}, and it is known that shear and bulk viscosities are able to suppress the instability in two different ranges of temperatures~\cite{Lindblom:1998wf, Andersson:1998ze}.
+For temperatures smaller than about $10^5$ K the fluid damping due to shear viscosity suffices to suppress the r-mode instability, but with increasing temperature the effect of shear viscosity is gradually suppressed.
+On the other hand, for temperatures larger than about $10^{10}$ K -$10^{11}$ K, bulk viscosity becomes an efficient mechanism for damping r-mode oscillations.
+Bulk viscosity does not lead to sufficient damping at lower temperatures because neutron matter is likely to be in the superfluid phase where bulk viscosity is suppressed by Pauli blocking.
+However, at temperatures above $10^{10}$ K -$10^{11}$ K nuclear matter is believed to be in the normal phase with a large bulk viscosity coefficient.
+Therefore, one has an ``instability window" for standard neutron stars corresponding to a range of temperature approximately given by $10^6$\,K~-~$10^{10}$\,K. The exact values depend on the details of the model considered and on the rotation frequency of the star.
 The instability window is in part reduced by the ``surface rubbing" between the core and the crust of the star~\cite{Bildsten:1999zn,Glampedakis:2006mn}.
 This mechanism results in a viscous boundary layer between the core and the crust of the star which damps r-mode oscillations for temperatures less than about $10^{10}$ K and for sufficiently small frequencies.

 In Refs.~\cite{Lindblom:1999wi, Lee:2002fp, Andersson:2006, Haskell:2009fz} it is studied the effect of mutual friction in reducing the instability window.
-It is shown that the typical timescale of mutual friction is of the order of $10^4$ s and is therefore too long for damping the r-mode instability.
-Indeed, the timescale associated with gravitational wave emission is of the order of few seconds (for a millisecond pulsar).
+It is shown that the typical timescale of mutual friction is of the order of $10^4$s and is therefore too long for damping the r-mode instability.
+Indeed, the timescale associated with gravitational-wave emission is of the order of few seconds (for a millisecond pulsar).
 However, mutual friction can reduce the instability for certain values of the entrainment parameter~\cite{Lindblom:1999wi} or for large values of the drag parameter~\cite{Haskell:2009fz}.